How to Send Email in Next.js

 Add .env.local to .gitignore.
 Never commit API keys.

-Full Example: Contact Form
+Full Example: Send Email from a Next.js Contact Form

 // app/actions/contact.ts